bahuljain/scala-fun/README.md

 python.
 It passes a variable length argument list.
 Equivalent to Array[String]

 - to pass an array as a repeated parameter append by `: _*` like `echo(arr: _*)`

+- `@tailrec` annotation gives warning at compile time if the function is not tail recursive.

 - `fn.curried` converts a multiple parameter function to a curried function.
 The reverse of that is `Function.uncurried(fn)`.